Tamil Americans: Demographics

 In the second half of the 20th century, Tamils from India migrated as skilled professionals to the United States, Canada, Europe, and Southeast Asia.
 The Tamil American population exceeds 356,924 individuals.
 The Federation of Tamil Sangams of North America functions as an umbrella organization for the growing community.

 Central New Jersey is home to the largest population concentration of Tamil Americans.
 Sizeable populations of Indian American Tamils have also settled in New York City, and New Jersey and New York house separate Tamil Sangams.
 Several metropolitan areas including the Washington, D.C. metropolitan area on the East Coast as well as Silicon Valley on the West Coast also have Tamil associations.

 The New York City and Los Angeles metropolitan areas are home to the largest concentrations of Tamil-speaking Sri Lankan Americans.
 New York City's Staten Island alone is estimated to be home to more than 5,000 Sri Lankan Americans, one of the largest Sri Lankan populations outside Sri Lanka itself, with an estimated 40% of Sri Lankan Americans being Sri Lankan Tamils.

 The New York City Metropolitan Area, including Central New Jersey, as well as Long Island and Staten Island in New York, is home to the largest Tamil American (தமிழ் அமெரிக்கர்கள்) population.

+Tamil americans are also fluent in Telugu because Telugus have a large population in USA since decades and also populations in south india and Tamil Nadu which made most tamils speak Telugu and Telugu Association of North America served as associations to Tamils from years 1977 to 1987 before formation of Federation of Tamil Sangams of North America in the year 1987.

 Language

-The Indian Tamil community in the United States is largely Trilingual speak Tamil, Telugu and English.
+The Indian Tamil community in the United States is largely bilingual and can speak English and Tamil to some extent.
 Tamil is taught in weekly classes in many Hindu temples and by associations such as the American Tamil Academy across the country.

 The language's written form is highly formal and quite distinct from the spoken form.
 A few universities, such as the University of Chicago and the University of California, Berkeley, have graduate programs in the language.